arkanelinux/arkdep/README.md

 Once done you can find compressed and uncompressed copies of your new image in the `target` directory.

-arkdep will by default generate a psuedo-random hex string and use this as the name of your image.
+Arkdep will by default generate a psuedo-random hex string and use this as the name of your image.
 This behaviour can be overwritten by assigning a custom name to the `ARKDEP_CUSTOM_NAME` environment variable.

 ## Repository